elletamara/kotlin-tic-tac-toe/README.md

 ## Game Play

-### Game Mode Selection
+### Game Mode / Player Type Selection
 - When starting the application, the user is prompted to enter their player type choices for both players
 - The user can select from the following player types:
     - Human - the player will be prompted to select a move by entering 1 - 9
     - Easy - a computer player, which selects an available move at random
-    - Unbeatable - a computer player, which uses the minimax algorithm to select an optimum move
+    - Unbeatable - a computer player, which uses the Minimax algorithm to select an optimum move

+### Input Validation
+- Cases where the user is prompted to enter input again:
+    - Player type selection: when 'human', 'easy' or 'unbeatable' is not entered
+    - Move selection: when a number between 1 - 9 is not entered

 ## Testing
 - The testing framework used is [JUnit 5](https://junit.org/junit5/).